bitwarden/help/_articles/features/attachments.md

 order: 13
 ---

-Files can be attached to Vault items from any Bitwarden client application.
+Files can be attached to Vault items from any Bitwarden application.
 An individual file attachment must be 100MB or smaller.
-By default, users have access to 1GB of encrypted storage for file attachments.
+By default, paid users have access to 1GB of encrypted storage for file attachments.
 Additional storage can be purchased in 1GB increments.

 {% callout info %}
 File Attachments are available for Premium users, including members of Paid Organizations (Families, Teams, or Enterprise).